Rasher (comics): Subsequent appearances

 Rasher has appeared in Dennis' comic strips sporadically, unlike Dennis' other pet, Gnasher, who stars in every issue (apart from a few issues in 1986).
-Rasher is absent in the Dennis the Menace cartoon adaptations, notably not appearing in 2009's Dennis and Gnasher, despite the cartoon featuring Dennis' grandmother having a pet pig named Harley.
+Rasher is absent in the Dennis the Menace cartoon adaptations (besides a cameo in the episode of the 1996 series episode Dennis and the Beanstalk), notably not appearing in 2009's Dennis and Gnasher, despite the cartoon featuring Dennis' grandmother having a pet pig named Harley.
 Eventually, Rasher returned in Beano 3601, featuring in Dennis and Gnasher alongside Harley.

 Issue 3649 shifted Beano's continuity as Gok Wan gave Dennis' parents a makeover, which was later revealed that Dennis' father turned into the original Dennis who had grown up, married and had his own children.
 Stringer's Rasher reboot implies this change does not affect Rasher, but in the franchise retooling for Dennis and Gnasher: Unleashed!, the Rasher who appears in the cartoon is black and white like a cow, and revealed as the daughter of the Rasher the original Dennis owned.
 Unlike her father, she prefers eating turnips.

-As of September 2021, Rasher's last appearance in The Beano was in issue 4048.
+As of September 2024, Rasher's last appearance in The Beano was in issue 4253.